 Since I have been living mostly plant based for some time now (for private use and professional use as a makeup artist), my products are of course cruelty-free.
-Every makeup application can also be made 100% vegan.
+My beauty kit is already 99% vegan, so of course any application can easily be made 100% vegan.

 What does cruelty-free mean?